johnfkraus/complete-guide-to-elasticsearch/04-Mapping_&_Analysis/58-index-templates.md

 ### Indexing a document into a new index

 The index name matches the index pattern defined within the above index template.
-The index template's settings and mappings will be therefore be applied to the new index.
+The index template's settings and mappings will therefore be applied to the new index.

 ```
 POST /access-logs-2023-01/_doc